-‘HALALDI is all about bringing halal food items to everyone in Essex, and hopefully beyond in the future.’
+‘HALALDI is all about bringing halal food items to everyone in the UK, and hopefully beyond in the future.’

 ‘I want people to experience the high-quality and immaculate standards that come with it.’